Testing of Deep Reinforcement Learning Agents with Surrogate Models: Empirical Evaluation

 \head{Humanoid} The second environment we consider is \textit{Humanoid}, built using the \textit{Mujoco} simulator~\cite{mujoco}.
 Mujoco is a very popular simulator in the DRL community, especially to benchmark DRL algorithms in continuous control tasks.
 The 3D physics simulator has different pre-built environments, with Humanoid being one of the most challenging environments for DRL algorithms~\cite{humanoid-challenging}.

 In Humanoid the DRL agent needs to control a bipedal robot in a 3D space and make it walk on a smooth surface.
 Each environment configuration is composed of two arrays, i.e., \texttt{joints\_pos} and \texttt{joints\_vel}.
-The former has size 24 and consists of the positions and rotations of the joints of the robot while the latter has size 23 and consists of the linear and angular velocities of those joints (more information are available in the OpenAI wiki~\cite{humanoid-wiki}).
-All the angles are in radians, represented as floating point numbers. \autoref{fig:empirical-evaluation:humanoid-environment} shows two configurations of the Humanoid environment; we can see that the initial joints positions can be altered, forming different initial configurations for the Humanoid robot.
+The former has size 24 and consists of the positions and rotations of the joints of the robot while the latter has size 23 and consists of the linear and angular velocities of those joints (more information are available in the Gym Library wiki~\cite{humanoid-wiki}).
+All the angles are in radians, represented as floating point numbers. \autoref{fig:empirical-evaluation:humanoid-environment} shows two configurations of the Humanoid environment; we can see that the initial joints positions can be altered, forming different initial configurations for the Humanoid robot (\autoref{fig:empirical-evaluation:humanoid-environment}.\textbf{A} and \autoref{fig:empirical-evaluation:humanoid-environment}.\textbf{B} show the rendering of two different environment configurations, while \autoref{fig:empirical-evaluation:humanoid-environment}.\textbf{C} shows how an environment configuration is encoded.).